How to Build a Trash Can Cabinet for Your RV

 Step

-Many RV’s have a similar kitchen layout, typically including a void of space below the kitchen sink.
-Some RV’s may have a false panel or drawers to the left or right of the sink.
-That’s the ideal space to add the trash can cabinet.
-So, remove the false panel or drawers and get the dimensions of the opening.
+Many RVs have a similar kitchen layout – typically including a void of space below the kitchen sink.
+Some RVs may have a false panel or drawers to the left or right of the sink.
+This is the ideal space to add the trash can cabinet to your camper.

 Step